sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/complexity-and-big-o-notation.md

 Now that you have a basic understanding of why complexity is important, let's look at the most popular method to measure complexity.

 ## Basic Theory
 Big O Notation describes how the input size of an algorithm impacts its runtime.
-In other words, it shows how scalable an algoritm is for increasing input sizes.
+In other words, it shows how scalable an algorithm is for increasing input sizes.
 The typical Big O runtime categories are listed with a visualization below:
 - O(1) - Constant Time
 - O(log n) - Logarithmic Time
 - O(n) - Linear Time